 - Helplessness and blame-shifting: narcissists consider themselves superior, omnipotent and one of a kind.
 When they find themselves helpless dealing with a difficult problem their superiority and omnipotence is put to the test.
 Blaming you helps them remain in control since they convince themselves that it’s not their fault.

-- They are stuck in childhood: children usually blame adults for their problem simply because they haven’t yet learning to solve their own problems.
-Some narcissists especially those who were pampered as children hate to take responsibility for their actions simply because their parents never taught them how to do so.
+- They are stuck in childhood: children usually blame adults for their problems simply because they haven’t yet learned to solve their own problems.
+Some narcissists, especially those who were pampered as children, hate to take responsibility for their actions simply because their parents never taught them how to do so.

 - It’s a cry for help: sometimes blame-shifting is a cry for help.
-If the narcissist needs your help and find it embarrassing or shameful to directly ask you it, they will blame you to make you help them.
+If the narcissist needs your help and finds it embarrassing or shameful to directly ask you for help, they will blame you to make you help them.
 The phrase “you only care about yourself” may actually mean that they need your attention or help.
 See: what happens when you give a narcissist the silent treatment.

 - Bad moods and blame-shifting: if the narcissist is in a bad mood or if they are just having a bad day, they are likely to blame you for everything.
 This is usually because they are already stressed and can’t tolerate additional stress.
 It’s as if the bottle that stores stress in their mind is already filled so any additional stress will be spilled to the nearest person.